Skip to content

 Year-round low flow (90-300 ML/day at Box Creek regulator)

-• At 90 ML/day, low flow will maintain connectivity between pools and provide habitat for aquatic animals
+• the low flow will maintain connectivity between pools, maintain water quality at a level that can support fish and macroinvertebrates and provide habitat for aquatic animals

 At 200 ML/day: